SysManSquad/sysmansquadblogdev/content/posts/2021-08-30-installing-the-configuration-manager-client-during-autopilot.md

 }</pre>
 </div>

-Now all you need to do is deploy this application as a required app for your autopilot enabled devices and add the application to the <a href="https://docs.microsoft.com/en-us/mem/intune/enrollment/windows-enrollment-status#block-access-to-a-device-until-a-specific-application-is-installed" target="_blank" rel="noreferrer noopener">required app list in the Enrollment Status Page</a>
+Now all you need to do is deploy this application as a required app for your autopilot enabled devices and add the application to the [required app list in the Enrollment Status Page](https://docs.microsoft.com/en-us/mem/intune/enrollment/windows-enrollment-status#block-access-to-a-device-until-a-specific-application-is-installed)

 ## Conclusion